ZZZZzzzzac/numfi/docs/class.md

 - `s`: *any*, default:`1`

-    signed or not, will be evaluate as a boolean value
+    signed or not, will be evaluate as a 0 for unsigned or 1 for signed

 - `w`: *`int`*, default:`32`